batuhanoztrk/name-that-color/README.md

 ## Disclaimer

-All credit goes to [Chirag Mehta](http://chir.ag/about) for creating the original ntc.js library.
+All credit goes to [Chirag Mehta](http://chir.ag/about) for creating the original ntc.ts library.